nCine/nCine-site/download-develop.md

   - If the [Qt Gamepad](https://doc.qt.io/qt-5/qtgamepad-module.html) library is available it will be used for gamepad input events
 - Touch events are supported on desktop through the SDL2 and Qt5 backends
   - They now also provide information about the touch pressure
+- There is now a `FileSystem` class to help you query and manipulate paths, files, and directories
+  - It comes with a new `apptest_filebrowser` application that shows an ImGui based file browser
 - ImGui and Nuklear integrations support custom fonts loading
 - Added a new unclamped three channels `ColorHdr` class
 - The `IAppEventHandler` class now receives `onSuspend()` and `onResume()` events